Schools and colleges

-We welcome visits from all Key Stages to our beautiful church which has been an important part of the town for over 700 years.
+If your pupils can reach us, we welcome you to our beautiful church which has been an important part of the town for over 700 years.

 We can offer trails and activities, show our films (made with local schoolchildren!) and bring characters from the past alive, especially Henry VIII and Bishop Vesey!
 Pupils particularly enjoy dressing up as Victorian school children or trying on costumes of mediaeval or Tudor times!

 We can link to the national curriculum especially around aspects of local history, general history or religious education.

 For younger pupils we can be part of topics such as ‘people who help us’, the local area or early exploration of what happens in church.

 At Key Stage 3 we can offer activities using a resource pack around the circumstances of the sad death of Mary Ashford in 1817, who is buried in the churchyard.
 This ties in to the PHSE curriculum, offering discussion of comparable issues today including media reporting, class and societal attitudes and witness credibility.
 The pack also touches on the two landmark changes in English law that resulted from the murder trial.

 Our church is part of the Sutton Town Trail from the Civic Society and we are happy to link with a visit to other places of interest in the town including our neighbouring churches.

 With both the church offering comfortable facilities as well as our adjacent Trinity Centre, we are able to cater for larger groups now and to offer concurrent activities, depending on your needs.

 Schools that have already attended have really enjoyed their time and the amount of features that the children can explore.
 Teachers are thrilled that groups have the church to themselves so there can be no worry about other visitors or the potential for children to get lost or run out.